opennebraska/watchlaws.org/README.md

 12. Import the legislative data\
     `./vendor/bin/sail artisan legiscan:import`

-13. The local site is ready to view at:&nbsp; `http://127.0.0.1`.
+13. The local site is ready to view at:&nbsp; `http://127.0.0.1`.\
+    Any email sent out is trapped at `http://127.0.0.1:8025`.

+    > NOTE:\
-    If you want your browser to be refreshed automatically, whenever you make changes to the files, then run: `npm run dev`.
+    > If you want your browser to be refreshed automatically, whenever you make changes to the files, then run: `npm run dev`.
+    >

-    If you want to build the assets for production, then run: `npm run build`.
+    > If you want to build the assets for production, then run: `npm run build`.

 # Running the server